-- 2.17 A 'good faith' concept embodies a general principle of fairness and openness.
+- 2.16 A 'good faith' concept embodies a general principle of fairness and openness.
 It relates to how terms are drafted and presented, as well as how they are negotiated and carried out.
 It looks at the standards of commercial fairness and practice.
-Terms should be expressed clearly and legibly, containing no concealed pitfalls or traps. - 2.18 'Good faith' relates to both the content of the terms as well as how the terms are expressed.
-A trader shouldn't take advantage of consumers' circumstances to their detriment. - 2.19 When determining 'good faith', consideration should be given to whether the consumer would have agreed to a particular term if it was open to negotiation.
-In effect, traders are required to take the consumers' interests into account.
-Not only should the trader not take advantage of the consumers' circumstances but the trader should also treat vulnerable consumers, like nursing home residents, to a higher standard.
+Terms should be expressed clearly and legibly, containing no concealed pitfalls or traps. - 2.17 'Good faith' relates to both the content of the terms as well as how the terms are expressed.
+A trader shouldn't take advantage of consumers' circumstances to their detriment. - 2.18 When determining 'good faith', consideration should be given to whether the consumer would have agreed to a particular term if it was open to negotiation.19 Not only should the trader not take advantage of the consumer's circumstances, but the trader should also treat vulnerable consumers, like nursing home residents, to a higher standard.
+S. 130(3) of the Act requires a consideration of whether a trader has dealt fairly and equitably with the consumer, and taken his or her legitimate interests into account.
 Particular regard should be had to the strength of the bargaining positions of the parties, and whether the consumer had an inducement to agree to the term.
-In assessing 'good faith' and the fairness of a term, the nature of the service should also be taken into account. - 2.20 The concept of 'good faith' is satisfied where the trader deals fairly and equitably with the other party and where the trader has taken the consumers' legitimate interests into account.
+In assessing 'good faith' and the fairness of a term, the nature of the service should also be considered.20